Strai-Admin/strai-engine/CONTRIBUTING.rst

 To contribute a patch:
 ----------------------

-We welcome contributions!
-See `Getting Involved`_.
-To set up your development environment, see the `Setting up your development environment`_ section.
+We welcome contributions!To set up your development environment, see the Setting up your development environment section.

 .. _`Discourse forum`